drewlotocki/DS4300_P02/README.md

 - The Practical_2.ipynb file comtains all the results graphed in the presentation
 - The results folder contains all of the information compiled when running the script
 - The data folder contains all the documents one can add to the project (they must be in pdf form)
+- At the bottom of `src/ingest.py` there is a commented out main function to generate all the premutaions of different read ins